top of page

 What is it and why should I try it?

 Dry needling is not acupuncture.
-Acupuncture is based on traditional Chinese medicine and can only be performed by Acupuncturists.
+Acupuncture is based on traditional Chinese medicine (is a totally separate degree, and can only be performed by Acupuncturists).

 Click here for more research: Dry Needling Articles